 Receiving a diagnosis of stage 4 non-small cell lung cancer (NSCLC) can feel overwhelming, but your treatment plan won’t be a one-size-fits-all approach.
 Instead, your care team will develop a strategy tailored specifically to you.
 This plan is a roadmap built by a team of specialists—including medical oncologists, radiation oncologists, and surgeons—who consider every detail of your diagnosis.
 They look at the cancer’s genetic makeup, decide on the best combination of treatments, and always factor in your overall health.
 Understanding how these pieces fit together can help you feel more prepared and involved in your care.

-Factors That Guide Treatment Decisions
+What Factors Guide Your Treatment Decisions?

 Your treatment plan starts with a deep look at the cancer itself.
 Doctors analyze the tumor’s specific characteristics, especially its genetic profile.
 This is why biomarker testing is so important.
 By identifying genetic mutations in the cancer cells, your team can determine if you are a candidate for targeted therapies that attack those specific changes.
 Beyond genetics, your care team considers the cancer’s location and how much it has spread.
 A team of specialists will collaborate to review your case, ensuring your plan fits your individual needs.